SciCatProject/frontend/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Docs updated?
 - [ ] New packages used/requires npm install?
 - [ ] Toggle added for new features?
-- [ ] Requires update of catamel API?
+- [ ] Requires update of SciCat backend API?